malonaz/tesselation_web_server/README.md

 Whenever `package.json` gets modified, you should run `npm i` to install new dependencies or update existing ones.

+# Configuring the Server Environment

+Make a copy of of `sample.env` and rename it to `.env` ; this is a file containing Server Environment directory used by the scripts.

+At the same file directory level as '/aps-app' and '/web' :

+    $ mkdir storage //serves as storage directory

 # Running Web App

 To run the web app, run the command: